Group of Gypsies make fresh bid to stay in Meriden

 They have now submitted an application to Solihull Borough Council for a temporary site at a nearby builders' yard on Eaves Green Lane.

-A decision is expected to be made in October.'Urgently needed'
+A decision is expected to be made in October.

 The group originally put up eight caravan pitches on greenbelt land off Eaves Green Lane in April 2010.

 In July 2010, Solihull Borough Council refused to give the Gypsies retrospective planning permission, a decision upheld by Secretary of State Eric Pickles in October 2011.

 The travellers reached an agreement with the council to leave the site by the end of March 2013.